 Separators was looking for a new website that would speak to their personas.
 They represent a technical, data-driven background, so it had to be more than beautiful design.
 It had to work.
 The content had to be intelligently crafted for their target persona and the website had to offer conversion opportunities that would attract that specific user.
 Separators wanted their website to be user-centric.
 Here’s what we were working with:

-- A strict budget and timeline - ideate, design, develop, and launch within 60 days
+A strict budget and timeline - create, design, develop, and launch within 60 days

 It was also a top priority to craft a website that was a valuable tool for their sales team.
 A website that not only converted online, but something they could point to as a resource.
 They wanted more from their website than an online brochure.
 They wanted a website the truly represented their innovative company and culture.